altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 "Relax your mind, it’s a new muscle - you haven’t used it yet, it’ll come."
 ~Rossin said between bites.~
 "This is delicious,"
-~he added.~
+~He added.~
 ~Martha tried for a while longer...~
-~until Rossin was about halfway through the meal.~ "You better switch now, I could finish this"
+~Until Rossin was about halfway through the meal.~ "You better switch now, I could finish this"
 }
 {
-~She did, and the first thing she noticed her fingers felt off. ~ ~the second: ~
+~She did, and the first thing she noticed her fingers felt off. ~ ~The second: ~
-~the taste was wonderful. ~
+~The taste was wonderful. ~
-~a sudden onslaught of umami and salt and sweetness... ~ ~in the perfect combination. ~
+~A sudden onslaught of umami and salt and sweetness... ~ ~In the perfect combination. ~
-~she sat there just enjoying the sensations.~
+~She sat there just enjoying the sensations.~
 *She shook her hand until her fingers felt normal...*
 ~It seemed like it took longer this time than it had before.~ *Rossin noticed her shaking hand.*
-"Like I said - it does just a little bit of damage each time we do that... that will only get worse. which is why you need to learn to write on that board yourself."
+"Like I said - it does just a little bit of damage each time we do that...
+That will only get worse.
+Which is why you need to learn to write on that board yourself."
 *Martha nodded digging into the meal herself.*
-~the flavor in her mouth started to expire.~
+~The flavor in her mouth started to expire.~
 ~Her stomach was near full, which did little to stop her hunger.~ }
 {
 *Rossin looked over his shoulder.*
-~he saw something Martha herself caught in the corner of her eye.~ *Rossin tensed as Felix sat down to join her.*
+~He saw something Martha herself caught in the corner of her eye.~ *Rossin tensed as Felix sat down to join her.*
 "Lovely place you found here,"
 *Felix said as he casually helped himself to some of the artichoke.*